Australian construction price outlook – Q4 2024

 | |Figure 4 - All groups CPI, Australia, quarterly and annual movement (%)

-Housing construction input prices, encompassing land, materials, fees, permits, professional services, equipment and worker-related costs, have stabilised, rising by just 0.3% in the third quarter.
-This marks a return to pre-COVID conditions, largely driven by decreased demand for new construction.
+Housing construction input prices – encompassing land, materials, fees, permits, professional services, equipment and worker-related costs – have stabilised, rising by just 0.5% in the December 2024 quarter.
+Input prices have returned to pre-pandemic conditions, largely driven by lower demand for new construction.
 Suppliers have responded with discounts on early-stage materials, such as structural timber, partially offsetting increases in other areas.
-Over the past 12 months, input prices for house construction have grown by 1.4%.
+Over the past 12 months, input prices for house construction have grown by 1.6%.

 Output prices – the charges set by contractors for services including labour, profit margins and contingencies – continue to climb.
-The latest quarter saw a 0.9% increase in building construction prices, contributing to a 5.9% annual rise, marking the fifth consecutive quarter of growth.
-Labour shortages among skilled tradespeople remain the primary driver, as high demand keeps pushing output costs upward.
+The latest quarter saw a small increase of 0.4% in building construction prices, contributing to a 4.3% annual rise.
+Shortages of skilled tradespeople remains the primary driver of increasing output prices.

 Wage Price Index

-The seasonally adjusted Wage Price Index (WPI) for the construction industry grew by 1.1% in Q3 2024 and 3.5% over the past year, equal to the national average of 3.5% annual growth.
-These wage pressures have been a significant contributor to the rise in the Construction Producer Price Index for output, further exacerbating overall cost increases.
-However, some stabilizing trends are beginning to emerge.
+The seasonally adjusted Wage Price Index (WPI) for the construction industry grew by 1.1% in the September quarter of 2024 and 3.5% over the past year, equivalent to the national average of 3.5% annual growth.
+Wage pressures have been a significant contributor to the rise in the Construction Producer Price Index for output, further exacerbating overall construction cost increases.

 Building approvals